Residential Assistance Program (RAP) for Sober Living Residents in Massachusetts

 • Financial Need: Must demonstrate financial hardship and an inability to afford sober living costs independently.

-• Residency Requirements: Must intend to reside in a MASH-certified sober house in Massachusetts and must provide documentation confirming acceptance into a MASH-certified sober house.
+• Residency Requirements: Must intend to reside in a certified sober house in Massachusetts.

 RAP Application Process